 About the Author

-Dwight is married to Diane Lehman Wilson, an attorney and educator, and he has four biological children and three step-children.
-In addition to being a professional writer and speaker Dwight is an ten year volunteer on Monday mornings where he cuddles babies on the Mott Hospital Children's Pediatric Ward, volunteer for Meals on Wheels, a former Ann Arbor Human Rights Commissioner, Trustee for the Student Advocacy Center, and an active participant in the Interfaith Round Table of Washtenaw County from which he retired a Co-Director.
-Dwight’s commitment to increasing equality and supporting underserved populations and children is demonstrated by his tenure as Headmaster at the Friends School in Detroit, Presidency at the Independent Teaching Project, Founding CEO of SEEDS in New Jersey, and service in several other reputable teaching institutions.
-Dwight’s interests include serving others, responsible, gun control, anti-domestic abuse, jazz, and genealogy.
-He earned his Master of Divinity in counseling and theology at Bangor Theological Seminary and his B.A. in history and sociology at Bowdoin College was magna cum laude.
+Dwight has four children and five grandchildren.
+A professional writer and speaker, Dwight is a former General Secretary of Friends General Conference, volunteer on the Mott Hospital Children's Pediatric Ward, where for 15 years he has spent Monday mornings cuddling very ill babies.
+A former Ann Arbor Human Rights Commissioner, Trustee for the Student Advocacy Center, and an active participant in the Interfaith Round Table of Washtenaw County from which he retired as Co-Director.
+Dwight’s commitment to increasing equality and supporting underserved populations and children is demonstrated by his tenure as Headmaster at the Friends School in Detroit, Presidency at the Independent Teaching Project, Founding CEO of SEEDS in New Jersey, and service in several reputable teaching institutions.
+Dwight’s interests include serving others, responsible gun control, anti-domestic abuse, immigration support, jazz, and genealogy.
+At Bangor Seminary he earned his Master of Divinity in counseling and theology.
+At Bowdoin College he graduated magna cum laude in history and sociology.
+Wilmington College awarded him an honorary degree in Human Reconstruction.

 Click here for information about ordering books directly from Dwight